I2304/imageSeg/README.md

 You may uncomment the examples at the top of acm270project.m to run the algorithm on a few test cases.
 Occassionally, the segmentation quality is poor (likely due to numerical issues).
 If the segmentation is poor you may consider re-runing the command to get a more accurate segmentation.

-Several examples of the algorithm output, for different values of P, Q, and R are available in the test_cases folder.
-The test_cases folder has several subfolders, each of which corresponds to a certain test image.
-In each of these image subfolders, one can find the original image and example segmentations.
-For the example segmentations, the naming convention is as follows:
+Several examples of the algorithm output, for different values of P, Q, and R are available in the validation_results folder.

-- segmentation_P_Q_R
+References

-For example:
+- Stephen Cobeldick (2020).
+Next Available Filename (https://www.mathworks.com/matlabcentral/fileexchange/64108-next-available-filename), MATLAB Central File Exchange.
+Retrieved May 30, 2020.
-- segmentation_3/2_2_1/2
+- Yi Cao (2020).
+Munkres Assignment Algorithm (https://www.mathworks.com/matlabcentral/fileexchange/20328-munkres-assignment-algorithm), MATLAB Central File Exchange.
+Retrieved May 30, 2020.
-corresponds to segmentation using the normalized continuum Laplacian operator
+- Ben Barrowes (2020). suplabel (https://www.mathworks.com/matlabcentral/fileexchange/7772-suplabel), MATLAB Central File Exchange.
+Retrieved May 30, 2020.